-Minimize boat cleaning and maintenance conducted on the water non-abrasive scrubbing agents that do not release paint into the water.
-For more information visit
+Minimize boat cleaning and maintenance conducted on the water

-- Use more elbow grease. - Use products that are water-based, biodegradable, phosphate-free, and labeled as less toxic. - Check out less toxic cleaning alternatives for all types of uses.
-Visit http://dbw.parks.ca.gov/?page\id=29184.
+- Use more elbow grease. - · Use products that are water-based, biodegradable, phosphate-free, and labeled as less toxic. - Check out less toxic cleaning alternatives for all types of uses.
+Visit http://dbw.parks.ca.gov/?page_id=29184. - · Buy only the amount that you need and use products for spot cleaning only. - Properly handle and store materials.
+Dispose of hazardous waste legally and safely.